Posted on Tuesday, 15th June 2010 by Grace Massa Langlois

 - Dust the tart with confectioners’ sugar.
 Cut neat slices with a warm knife and serve on its own or with some chocolate curls or with some crème fraîche.

-Tags: after school treat, afternoon tea, baked lemon tart, baked tarts, chocolate dessert, chocolate pastry, citrus desserts, dessert, desserts, food, food photography, food photos, fruit, Gordon Ramsay Desserts, Gordon Ramsay recipes, lemon tart, Summer desserts, Tart filling, tart recipes, tarts
+Tags: after school treat, afternoon tea, baked lemon tart, baked tarts, chocolate dessert, chocolate pastry, citrus desserts, citrus recipes, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, fruit, Gordon Ramsay Desserts, Gordon Ramsay recipes, lemon desserts, lemon recipes, lemon tart, Summer desserts, Tart filling, tart recipes, tarts